Dance: Choreography and Professional Practices

 MA Dance: Choreography and Professional Practices supports you to expand and refine your approaches to the choreographic process, hone your skills as a dance maker, and develop the professional experiences central to a sustainable career in dance.

 This module interrogates key concepts, theories and practices inherent in contemporary choreographic practice.
-It integrates a mixture of practical workshops and seminars and is delivered in two, 4-week blocks.
+It integrates a mixture of practical workshops and seminars and is delivered in an intenseive 6-week blocks.
 The practical workshops will introduce a range of approaches to dance-making.
 The seminar series will include both screening and discussions of professional practitioners and their work and engage with basic concepts in scenography, such as lighting and costume design, and production elements.

-This module builds on your creative practices established in the first semester, focusing more on the dance studio as a laboratory space: testing conventions, trying new approaches, challenging and re-thinking your own modes of dance making.
-Weekly practical workshops will be accompanied by a seminar series (shared with the MA Contemporary Performance Practice programme) addressing some broad strategies in creating performance, including:
+This module builds on your creative practices established in the first trimester, focusing more on the dance studio as a laboratory space: testing conventions, trying new approaches, challenging and re-thinking your own modes of dance making.
+Weekly practical workshops will be accompanied by a seminar series, addressing some broad strategies in creating performance, including

 - Practice as Research approaches